siavash79/PixelXpert/CanaryChangelog.md

 **canary-177**
 - Fixed QS Quick pulldown on 13 R18
 - Fixed UDFPS color on 13 R18
-- Fixed pin entry not shuffling after correct entry when easy unlock is enabled

 **canary-176**
 - Fixed pin entry not shuffling after correct entry when easy unlock is enabled